If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

-Some expert tips from our resident grill masters will give you some ideas on how grilling in the rain can be done safely.
+Some expert tips from our resident grill masters will give you some ideas on how to grill in the rain can be done safely.

-- Grilling in the rain is only possible if you have a grill with a closing lid.
+- Grilling in a rainy weather is only possible if you have a charcoal grill with a closing lid.

-- Remote thermometers allow you to monitor the grill and meat temperature!
+- Remote thermometers allow you to monitor the gas grill and meat temperature!

 - Electric grills should never be used in the rain!

 If you are determined to grill in the rain, the following ideas will help you accomplish the task with minimal risk to both you and the food on the gas grill.

 The best method to grill in the rain will be decided by the severity of the rain and the tools you have on hand to make continuing grilling in the rain a worthwhile prospect.

 1. Use An Umbrella To Grill In The Rain

 If the rain is very light, it may not be a problem for the propane grill at all, providing the grill has a lid that can be closed.

 The simplest solution to grill in the rain would be to use a handheld umbrella to protect you from getting wet in light rain.
 You can hold the umbrella to cover both you and the barbeque as you open the lid to check the food.